 Karl Rand, chairman of the Pacific Beach Planning Group, said in an email that the group will review the proposal and hear public comment before issuing a formal endorsement at the group’s virtual meeting, scheduled for 6:30 p.m.
 Wednesday, July 8.
 Information about how to join the meeting is posted on the group’s website, pbplanning.org.

-Sinsky-Crosby said she knows changing the name of a park is a small step but she hopes its sends a message to the neighborhood’s black residents.
+Sinsky-Crosby said she knows changing the name of a park is a small step but she hopes it sends a message to the neighborhood’s Black residents.